matthewoden/slackerton/README.md

   slackerton help <query> - Displays all help commands that match <query>. solve <expression> - solves a math problem.
   Natural Language: Say 'doc' or 'hey doc', then ask for something like the following:

+  Fun and Games:
   ... tell me a joke - Returns a joke.
   ... lets play trivia - Asks a trivia question.
 Answer with the letters provided.

+  General Knowledge:
   ... what's the latest on / whats the news about <topic> - Grabs the top trending news from one of 63 sources.
-  ... what is / who is / where is <thing> - Provides general knowledge ... can you define / how do you pronounce / can you give an example of <thing> - grammar information
+  ... what is / who is / where is <thing> - Provides general information about a topic ... can you define / how do you pronounce / can you give an example of <thing> - grammar information

   Weather Alerts: